Rasweb/Frontend_Mentor-Interactive-rating-component/style-guide.md

 ## Layout

-The designs were created to the following widths:
+The designs were created to the following width:

 - Mobile: 375px
-- Desktop: 1440px

 ## Colors